YooHoo & Friends (2012 TV series): Broadcast

 YooHoo & Friends debuted on Cartoon Network's Movimiento/Movimento Cartoon block in Latin America on January 8, 2012, and later on Boomerang.
 The second season of the original series also premiered on Boomerang on March 1, 2015, advertised as if it were the same series.
 The series also premiered on ABC Me in Australia on February 15, 2012, and on Pop in the United Kingdom the same year.

 The series' distributor, MoonScoop US, originally planned for the show to air on French and German-speaking territories across Europe, "with hopes to reach televisions in next summer," but this never happened.
+Despite the series being aimed for a Western audience, and being primarily produced in the United States and Canada, the series notably never aired in either country due to its cancellation.

 Media information

 A game for the series called "Fling the Furry 5" was released on the now defunct YooHooWorldWide website.
 Toonzone Studios also planned to release a new line of plush toys, playsets, and light up dolls for the series, although that never happened.